ndouellette/writing.evbogue.com/src/documents/posts/heroku.html.md

 Why would you ever use Heroku...

 When I first realized I needed to deploy tiny little Node.js web servers to the Internet, I also tried Heroku (and all of the other services that do the same thing).
-I found it (and them) endlessly skeezy.
 Trying to use it envolved and endless wrestling match with their server-side interface.
 Never mind the fact that they're constantly trying to upsell you on all sorts of things you could install on a VPS in five minutes.

 Yes, Heroku's branding is kind of cool (but also distracting, after the initial honeymoon is over).
 But do you believe branding?